Wellcome grants involving animal research 2017/18

 We support the use of animals in the research we fund if researchers can show that it is legally, ethically and scientifically justified.

-The figure below shows the percentage of grants we’ve awarded over the past five years that have involved the use of animals.
+The chart below shows the percentage of grants we’ve awarded over the past five years that have involved the use of animals.

 Breakdown of animals by species